adonisjs/v6-docs/content/docs/http/exception_handling.md

 ```

 ## Narrowing down the error type
 The framework core and other official packages exports the exceptions raised by them.
-You can test if an error is an instance of a specific exception using the `instanceof` check.
+You can verify if an error is an instance of a specific exception using the `instanceof` check.
 For example:

 ```ts
 import { errors } from '@adonisjs/core'